opensearch-project/project-website/_posts/2023-06-16-End-to-end-acknowledgements-in-Data-Prepper.md

 In certain scenarios, when Data Prepper sinks are configured with Dead Letter Queue (DLQ), events that cannot be delivered to the external sink (such as OpenSearch) are written to the DLQ.
 When end-to-end acknowledgements are enabled, successfully writing the events to the DLQ (after failing to deliver them to the external sink) is considered a successful completion of event delivery.
 In this case, a positive acknowledgement is delivered to the acknowledgment set, indicating successful processing and handling of the event.

-## Moving forward: conclusion and next steps
+## Moving forward: Conclusion and next steps

 End-to-end acknowledgments offer robust data durability when utilizing Data Prepper for data processing and ingestion.
 However, there are a couple of important considerations regarding this feature: